Loretta Lynch: Career

 Lynch's first job in the legal field was working as a litigation associate for Cahill Gordon & Reindel in New York City.
-She joined the Eastern District as a drug and violent-crime prosecutor in the U.S. Attorney's office in 1990.
+She joined the U.S. Attorney's office for the Eastern District of New York as a drug and violent-crime prosecutor in 1990.
 From 1994 to 1998, she served as the chief of the Long Island office and worked on several political corruption cases involving the government of Brookhaven, New York.
 From 1998 to 1999, she was the chief assistant U.S. Attorney in the Eastern District and headed the Brooklyn office.

 In 1999, she was nominated by President Bill Clinton to serve as the U.S. Attorney for the Eastern District of New York.
 During her term as U.S. Attorney, Lynch oversaw prosecution of New York City police officers in the Abner Louima case.

 In 2001, Lynch left the U.S. Attorney's office to become a partner at Hogan & Hartson (later Hogan Lovells).
 She remained there until January 20, 2010, when President Barack Obama nominated Lynch to again serve as United States attorney for the Eastern District of New York.
 From 2003 to 2005, she was a member of the board of the Federal Reserve Bank of New York.

 Following the July 2014 death of Eric Garner, an unarmed man who died after being held in a department-prohibited chokehold by a New York City police officer, Lynch agreed to meet with Garner's family to discuss possible federal prosecution of the officer believed to be responsible for Garner's death.

 Lynch's office prosecuted Republican congressman Michael Grimm; prosecuted Democratic politicians Pedro Espada Jr. and William Boyland, Jr.; investigated Citigroup over mortgage securities sold by the bank, resulting in a USD7 billion settlement; and was involved in the USD1.2 billion settlement with HSBC over violations of the Bank Secrecy Act.